 If you enable metamta.maniphest.public-create-email, that address also uses the weaker "From" authentication mechanism.

-You can view a log of received mail by going to MetaMTA -> Received in the Phabricator web interface.
-This can help you determine if mail is being delivered to Phabricator or not.
+You can use the bin/mail utility to test and review inbound mail.
+This can help you determine if mail is being delivered to Phabricator or not:

-You can also use the "Test Receiver" button, but note that this just simulates receiving mail and doesn't send any information over the network.
+You can also test receiving mail, but note that this just simulates receiving the mail and doesn't send any information over the network.
 It is primarily aimed at developing email handlers: it will still work properly if your inbound email configuration is incorrect or even disabled.

 To use SendGrid, you need a SendGrid account with access to the "Parse API" for inbound email.
 Provided you have such an account, configure it like this:

 That's it!
-If everything is working properly you should be able to send email to firstname.lastname@example.org and it should appear in the "Received" tab of MetaMTA within a few seconds.
+If everything is working properly you should be able to send email to firstname.lastname@example.org and it should appear in bin/mail list-inbound within a few seconds.

 If you're going to run your own MTA, you need to install the PECL mailparse extension.
 In theory, you can do that with: